Sofia Goggia takes downhill gold; Lindsey Vonn earns bronze

 At 33, Vonn becomes the oldest female medalist in Alpine skiing at the Winter Games.
 The record was held by Austria's Michaela Dorfmeister, who was just shy of her 33rd birthday when she won the downhill and the super-G at the 2006 Turin Olympics.

+Vonn captured the downhill gold at the 2010 Vancouver Olympics, but didn't get a chance to defend it four years later when she sat out the Sochi Games after tearing ligaments in her right knee.
+In a way, this was her "defense."

+"If you think what's happened over the last eight years and what I've been through to get here, I gave it all and to come away with a medal is a dream come true," Vonn said.
+"You've got to put things into perspective.
+Of course, I'd have loved a gold medal but, honestly, this is amazing and I'm so proud."

-This particular track just seems to suit Goggia's aggressive skiing.
+This particular track suits Goggia's aggressive skiing.
 She also edged Vonn in March to win the only World Cup downhill contested on the hill.

 Maybe mind games.
 Maybe a ploy.
 But each pointed to the other as the one to watch in the days leading up to the race.
 Goggia referred to Vonn as "definitely the favorite."

 Goggia was behind at the top, but found another speed near the bottom.
-Vonn couldn't match it when she skied off two spots later.
+Vonn couldn't match it when she raced two spots later.

 This was Goggia's first gold at an Olympics or a world championships.
-She has four World Cup wins.
+She has four World Cup wins — two of them at this venue.

+"I still don't realize I'm first," Goggia said.
+"I was really focused.
+I moved like a Samurai.
+Usually, I'm really chaotic but I wanted to take in every little detail, every particular in the morning.
+I believed in myself — and then what counts, counts."

+Goggia and Vonn have struck up a friend over the years, with Goggia recently visiting Vonn at her home in Colorado.
+They bonded over their love of dogs — and ski racing.

+So now Shiffrin and Vonn will meet for the first time in an Olympics race during the last individual women's event.
+The combined adds the times of a downhill __advantage, Vonn — and one run of slalom — big advantage, Shiffrin.

+Both are not planning to participate in the team event on Saturday to close out the Alpine skiing program.

-On social media, she said: "This.
+On her Twitter account, Shiffrin said: "This.
 Track.
 Is.
 So.
 Fun!
 Only slightly bummed I'm not skiing it today cause we have 4 girls who are ready to hammer down and I can't wait to watch!"

+It's been a memorable Olympics for Mowinckel, who also finished with the silver medal in the giant slalom.

 American Alice McKennis finished fifth.